dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 ### Validation engine

-We can now implement a variadic password validator parameterized by both the allowed length bounds and the set of character policies selected by the user.
+We can now implement a variadic password validator parameterized by both the allowed length bounds and the set of character policies selected by the programmer.

 First, the `Character_policy` concept defines the requirements that every policy type must satisfy.
 In particular, a policy must be default-constructible and invocable with a `char` argument.